luismejiadev/survey/README.md

 ## What can you find in this app?

-This project use Docker-compose to start 5 containers:
+This project uses Docker-compose to start 5 containers:

 * Django-App
 * MySQL
+* Redis
 * RabbitMQ
-* Redis
 * Celery